 Here at home, the American Red Cross provides humanitarian aid to migrants in a number of ways such as responding to requests for cots, blankets, hygiene items and other support from organizations assisting migrant families on the southwest border.
 As these organizations have become increasingly strained by the surge of people in need, we are increasing this vital assistance.

 Here are more details about how the American Red Cross helps refugees, asylum seekers, and migrants in the United States:

-Every year, people lose touch with their loved ones as a result of conflict, disaster, or migration.
+Every year, people lose touch with their loved ones as a result of conflict, disaster or migration.
 The three simple words, “I am alive” may be all that’s needed to ease the minds of parents, children, and siblings.
 That’s why the American Red Cross has, for decades, reconnected separated family members around the world and helped people search for missing loved ones.

 Other times, the Red Cross empowers people to call their families back home and assure them that they are safe.
 Use of a phone—which is a seemingly small intervention—can be crucial for the physical and mental well-being of migrants’ and refugees’ families back home.
-In 2017, the American Red Cross facilitated nearly 6,000 phone calls of migrants and refugees in the United States.
+In 2018, the American Red Cross facilitated more than 9,000 phone calls of migrants and refugees in the United States.

 Read about two sisters reunited after 72 years.

 A recent surge in migrant arrivals has put a strain on organizations housing asylum seekers along the southwest border.
 Given the humanitarian needs, the American Red Cross will increase our aid to these organizations by offering cots, blankets, hygiene items and training support.
 In line with our existing work, the American Red Cross will also help reconnect family members who have lost touch with their loved ones during migration.
 Some of the organizations we are working with include Catholic Charities, Gathering Humanity, and Annunciation House.

 Red Cross Principles